wizeewig/Quiz-Game-Layout/README.md

 # Quiz game app.
 Language used -> Kotlin

-# The app also uses Firebase realtime database and Firebase cloud messaging services.
+# The app also uses *Firebase realtime database* and *Firebase cloud messaging services* .

 # Home Page